Stuart M. Finkelstein

 Mr. Finkelstein has been involved in a number of significant transactions in the financial services industry.
 For example, he has represented:

-- NASDAQ OMX Group, Inc. in several transactions, including its acquisitions of Instinet Group, Inc. and Direct Reporting Corporation; its repurchase of approximately $500 million of common stock from Bourse Dubai Limited; and various debt and equity offerings;
+- NASDAQ OMX Group, Inc. in several transactions, including its acquisitions of the e-Speed platform for electronic trading in U.S. Treasury securities, Instinet Group, Inc. and Direct Reporting Corporation; its repurchase of approximately $500 million of common stock from Bourse Dubai Limited; its sale of International Derivatives Clearing Group; and numerous debt and equity offerings;

 - Knight Capital Group in its acquisitions of Direct Trading Institutional, Inc.; Donaldson & Co., Incorporated; EdgeTrade Inc.; Hotspot FX, Inc.; and ValuBond, Inc.; and its restructuring of its investment in Deephaven Capital Management LLC;

-- BankUnited, Inc. in its proposed acquisition of Herald National Bank.
+- BankUnited, Inc. in its acquisition of Herald National Bank and various equity offerings.

-Mr. Finkelstein also has advised clients in the telecommunications industry, including Centennial Communications Corp.; Hughes Telematics, Inc.; Nokia Siemens Networks; SkyTerra Communications, Inc.; and WildBlue Communications, Inc. He has represented various private equity funds in a variety of transactions, including Apollo Advisors, L.P., Norwest Equity Partners and Thomas H. Lee Company.
+Mr. Finkelstein has advised clients in the telecommunications industry, including Centennial Communications Corp.; Hughes Telematics, Inc.; Nokia Siemens Networks; SkyTerra Communications, Inc.; and WildBlue Communications, Inc. He has represented a number of private equity funds in a variety of transactions, including representing Norwest Equity Partners in the sale of PeopleNet and the purchase and subsequent sale of Savage Sports Corporation.

-Mr. Finkelstein repeatedly has been named among the nation’s top tax practitioners by Chambers USA: America’s Leading Lawyers for Business, Legal 500, Tax Directors Handbook, Who’s Who in American Law, Who’s Who in America, Who’s Who in the East and Turnarounds and Workouts’ list of Top Bankruptcy Tax Specialists in the Nation’s Major Law Firms.
-He has spoken around the country and published several articles on various corporate tax planning matters.
+Mr. Finkelstein repeatedly has been named among the nation’s top tax practitioners by Chambers USA: America’s Leading Lawyers for Business, Legal 500 U.S., International Tax Review’s World Tax Guide, Tax Directors Handbook, Who’s Who in American Law, Who’s Who in America, Who’s Who in the East and Turnarounds and Workouts’ list of Top Bankruptcy Tax Specialists in the Nation’s Major Law Firms.
+He has spoken around the country and published several articles on a variety of corporate tax planning matters.

 J.D., The University of Michigan Law School, 1985 (cum laude)